pramslam/IndieGameCon/docs/website.md

 What kind of things will be at Indie Game Con?
 - More detail on what Indie Game Con is about TODO
+- What does "indie" mean?
+- Who should come to indie game con?

 Join our slack!
 - Link to our slack